patcheng/zendesk_ios_sdk/README.md

 Rebuilding the lib
 ----------------

+1. Switch all schemes to release target

-1. Build the target 'ZendeskiPhoneSimulator' against an iPhone simulator
+2. Build the target 'ZendeskiPhoneSimulator' against an iPhone simulator

-2. Build the target 'ZendeskiPhone' against an IOS Device (does not have to be connected)
+3. Build the target 'ZendeskiPhone' against an IOS Device (does not have to be connected)

-3. Build the target 'libZendeskDropbox' against an IOS Device (does not have to be connected)
+4. Build the target 'libZendeskDropbox' against an IOS Device (does not have to be connected)

-4. The combined lib can then be found in the relevant build directory, in Xcode 4.3.2 this can be found at:
+5. The combined lib can then be found in the relevant build directory, in Xcode 4.3.2 this can be found at:
    ``/Users/{user}/Developer/Xcode/DerivedData/ZendeskDropboxIOS-{...}/Build/Products/libZendeskDropbox/libZendeskDropbox.a``